 slack.send(results) # notify, or write to BQ, or call an API

-Before the reliability patterns, it’s worth being concrete about the unit of work.
-A “pipeline” in this system is a Python script that wraps a small set of components and runs them in order.
+A “pipeline” is a Python script that wraps a small set of components and runs them in order.
 Each one is small, replaceable, and testable in isolation.

 ┌─────────────────────────────────────────────────────────┐